Pantsil doesn’t enjoy first match against former club

 Admittedly, Pantsil didn’t react with the utmost concern for Green but surely the fact the shot-stopper recovered to complete the match and West Ham led 2-0 within fifteen minutes of the incident should have calmed the sudden rush of hatred?
 At full-time, Pantsil looked close to tears as he left the pitch to boos from fans who four months ago gave him raptuous applause when he did a one-man lap-of-honour after his final game for the club against Aston Villa.

-Were the West Ham fans right to react in the malicious manner they did or was it just fickle behaviour?
+Were the West Ham fans right to react in the malicious manner they did or was it just fickle behavior?
 Is Pantsil the new Frank Lampard?
 Let us know with a comment below.